 - Blue = Scythe reaped.

 - Orange = Scout flagged.

-If a player performs more than one type of action on the cube, they will be listed multiple times in different colors.
+If a player both reaps a cube and declares it complete, they will be listed multiple times in different colors.

 With the overview and the Toolbox explored, you should now have some understanding of what you yourself might be doing when you perform your duties as a Scout or Scythe.
 But it is additionally your responsibility to make sure that all Scouts, Scythes, and admins are aware of what you’re doing, and you may likewise find yourself seeking someone else’s help to tackle a cube you’ve identified.
 For general discussion of these activities, you can use the Scouts channel in chat (type /gm scouts before whatever you want to say).
 However, each time you flag or reap a cube, this should be logged in the Scouts’ Log.
 In its current iteration, the Scouts’ Log was very generously designed by our player eldendaf, who shall have our eternal gratitude.